Rahul1227/Namaste-React/README.md

     --> Utilized the real time data of the swiggy
     --> Tried to optimized the code
     --> Basic Js conceps too like why key are important in .map method

+## Fifth Episode -> Let's get Hooked
+    --> Arranging the code in structure like src, components, utils --> Not keeping hardcoded value in components
+    --> For hardcoded use utils
+    --> Hooks in react : JS functions with can mutate state variables --> How the data and UI is changed with hooks
+    --> Reconcilation Algo: The way react update the DOM in minimal steps based on the changes made --> Diffing Algo: The algo which compares the two vitual DOM trees and find out the difference --> Virtual DOM: The object which is return by the method javascript```
+                        React.createElement
+                    ```